 Sabrina I. Pacifici is the solo Author/Researcher of beSpacific, launched in 2002, providing accurate, focused research, highlighting primary government documents from around the world.
-Sabrina is a founding member of the online legal and special libraries research communities, and an experienced editor, publisher, blogger, educator, web developer and expert subject matter researcher.
+Sabrina is a founding member of the online legal and special libraries research communities, and an entrepreneurial, experienced editor, publisher, blogger, educator, web developer and expert subject matter researcher.

 Updated daily, beSpacific has a searchable database of over 44,000 posts on subjects including: the financial system, high profile government documents, privacy, cyber-security, knowledge management and strategic knowledge services, legal research, FOIA, civil liberties, privacy, Congressional and regulatory issues pertaining to law and technology, copyright and intellectual property, energy, the economy, education, tech related litigation, and libraries/librarians.